ibm-cloud-docs/ibm-spectrum-lsf/considerations-for-HPC-cluster-compute-types.md

 For all of the configurations, the range of core count is 2 - 128 per virtual machine.
 There is a special ultra high memory virtual machine type that might be applicable for workloads that require more memory per core.
 This type can go up to 200 cores and as high as 28 GB per core.

-The network bandwidth on a single NIC can reach maximum 16 Gbps.
+The network bandwidth on a single NIC can reach a maximum 16 Gbps.
 If a higher bandwidth is wanted, more NIC configurations that go up to 80 Gbps might be needed.
 Under these circumstances, 5 NICs would need to be configured for the virtual machine.

 By default, hyper-threading is enabled on an {{site.data.keyword.cloud_notm}} virtual machine, so you get 2 vCPUs per physical core.
 But this can be disabled easily.